navaneethvenu/obsidian-markdown-blogger/README.md

 ## Features
 - **Push** a markdown note to a local project folder (Obsidian -> Project)
+- **Push to custom path**
 - **Pull** content from a local project file to a markdown note (Obsidian <- Project)
+- **Pull from custom path**

 ## Usage
 After enabling the plugin, go to Markdown Blogger's settings.
-- Set the **Local Project Folder Path**.
+- Set the **Local project folder path**.
 Must be an **absolute** path.
+- For **custom path** commands, **Show hidden folders** can be toggled.

+### Commands

-### Push markdown command
+#### Push markdown command
 Creates or overwrites a file at location `/PROJECT_PATH/<note_name>.md` with the current note's markdown content.
 - Open a markdown note in editing mode
-- Open the command palette and search "Push Markdown command"
+- Open the command palette and search "Push markdown"
-- If the **Local Project Folder Path** is invalid or does not exist, the note will not be pushed
+- If the **Local project folder path** is invalid or does not exist, the note will not be pushed

+#### Push to custom path command
+Same as Push command but allows you to navigate through your system's folders much like a terminal.
+- Open a markdown note in editing mode
+- Open the command palette and search "Push to custom path"
+- Search and choose folders to navigate to your desired location
+- *..* moves up a directory and **Select** will push the md file to the current directory
+- If the file already exists, choosing the file name will also push

-### Pull markdown command
+#### Pull markdown command
 Overwrites the current note's markdown content with the file content at location `/PROJECT_PATH/<note_name>.md`
 - Open a markdown note in editing mode
-- Open the command palette and search "Pull Markdown command"
+- Open the command palette and search "Pull markdown"
 - If the file at location `/PROJECT_PATH/<note_name>.md` is invalid or does not exist, the content will not be pulled

+#### Pull from custom path command
+Same as Pull command but allows you to navigate through your system's folders much like a terminal.
+- Open a markdown note in editing mode
+- Open the command palette and search "Pull from custom path"
+- Search and choose folders to navigate to your desired location
+- *..* moves up a directory and **Select** will pull the md file from the current directory
+- Choosing the file name will also pull it into the editor

-### Validate path command
+#### Validate path command
 Validates the **Local project folder path** currently in settings.
 - Open the command palette and search "Validate Path command"
 - A message indicating the validity of the path will be displayed